isabella232/core-services-learn.en/help/website-implementation/launch-add-embed.md

 The embed code is a `<script>` tag that you put on your webpages to load and execute the logic you build in Launch.
 If you load the library asynchronously, the browser continues to load the page, retrieves the Launch library, and executes it in parallel.
 In this case, there is only one embed code, which you put in the `<head>`.
 (When Launch is deployed synchronously, there are two embed codes, one which you put in the `<head>` and another which you put before the `</body>`).

-From the property Overview screen, click on the `Environments` tab to go to the environments page.
+From the property Overview screen, click **[!UICONTROL Environments]** in the left navigation to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.

 ![Click Environments in the top nav](images/launch-environments.png)